mozilla/treeherder/docs/installation.rst

 Viewing the local server
 ------------------------

-* Start a gunicorn instance, to serve API requests:
+* Start a gunicorn instance, to serve the static UI and API requests:

   .. code-block:: bash